( … )

 Opportunities to homestead (convert by cost) an Advantage into a Demonstrated Interest.

 When people come together in proximity, and suppress impositions of costs upon the interests of others through the incremental evolution of the law of reciprocity, they decrease the time and effort required to produce voluntary association, cooperation and exchange.
 As such polities decrease opportunity costs, and in doing so generate accessible opportunities.
-These opportunities are un-homsesteaded, lacking demonstrated interest, until invested in by individuals either by expenditure of time effort and resources, or by forgoing opportunities for consumption.
+These opportunities are un-homsesteaded (opportunities), lacking demonstrated interest, until invested in by individuals either by expenditure of time effort and resources, or by forgoing opportunities for consumption.
 As such the proximity of people and the institution of reciprocity under law produce a commons of opportunities that we seize (homestead) by competition.
+As such no one may claim interest in an opportunity without conducting an competitive exchange by which to seize it.

 As such no one may claim interest in an opportunity without conducting a voluntary market exchange by which to seize it.